-The referee is responsible for one match and is also called match referee.
+The Match Umpire is responsible for one specific match and is the subordinate of the Head Umpire.

-Line- / Service judge
+Line- / Service Umpire

-The line- and service judge is subordinate to the referee and head umpire.
-His area of responsibility is limited to the function assigned by the referee.
+The Line- and Service Umpire are subordinate to the Match and Head Umpire.
+His area of responsibility is limited to the function assigned by the Match Umpire.

+Speeder[TM] Kids

-Speeder[TM] KidsSpeeder[TM] Kids are also known as ball boys and girls.
+Speeder[TM] Kids are also known as ball boys and girls.